Clint Frazier: Cleveland Indians

 The Cleveland Indians selected Frazier with the fifth overall selection of the 2013 MLB Draft.
 He signed with the Indians instead of enrolling at the University of Georgia, receiving a $3.5 million signing bonus.
 The Indians assigned him to the Arizona Indians of the Rookie-level Arizona League for his professional debut.
 He hit a home run and a triple in his first professional game.
 In 44 games he batted .297/.392/.506 with five home runs and 28 RBIs.

-In 2014, Frazier played for the Lake County Captains of the Class A Midwest League where he batted .266 with 13 home runs and 50 RBIs in 120 games.
-In 2015, Frazier played for the Lynchburg Hillcats of the Class A-Advanced Carolina League where he compiled a .285 batting average with 16 home runs and 72 RBIs in 133 games.
+In 2014, Frazier played for the Lake County Captains of the Single–A Midwest League where he batted .266 with 13 home runs and 50 RBIs in 120 games.
+In 2015, Frazier played for the Lynchburg Hillcats of the High–A Carolina League where he compiled a .285 batting average with 16 home runs and 72 RBIs in 133 games.

-Frazier began the 2016 season with the Akron RubberDucks of the Class AA Eastern League.
+Frazier began the 2016 season with the Akron RubberDucks of the Double–A Eastern League.
 He was named to appear in the 2016 All Star Futures Game, where he went 2-for-3 with an RBI double and a stolen base.
-He was then promoted to the Columbus Clippers of the Class AAA International League on July 25.
+He was then promoted to the Columbus Clippers of the Triple–A International League on July 25.